coderefinery/manuals/team-leaders.md

 - **Use "just", "easy", "simply", or other demotivating words**.
 These signal to the learner that the instructor thinks their problem is trivial and by extension that they therefore must be stupid for not being able to figure it out.
 - **Feign surprise** at learners not knowing something.
-Saying things like “I can't believe you don't know X” or “You've never heard of Y?” signals to the learner that they do not have some required pre-knowledge of the material you are teaching, that they don't belong at the workshop, and it may prevent them from asking questions in the future.
+  "You've really never heard of (sometool)?" signals to the learner that they do not have some required pre-knowledge of the material you are teaching, that they don't belong at the workshop, and it may prevent them from asking questions in the future.